Franklin Richards (character): Future Foundation

-Franklin is approached by a mysterious stranger, who has been secretly tutoring him in the use of his powers.
-The stranger is later revealed to be a future adult incarnation of Franklin himself, who reiterates to his young counterpart that his powers must be properly harnessed for a singular intent: the act of life preservation.
+On his birthday, Franklin's powers are reactivated by a strange intruder who is revealed to be a future version of Franklin himself.
+The future version of Franklin secretly tutors his younger self in the use of his powers.
+The future Franklin reiterates to his young counterpart that his powers must be properly harnessed for a singular intent: the act of life preservation.

 In a confrontation between the Future Foundation and the Mad Celestials of Earth-4280, Franklin is described by one of the Celestials as 'beyond [the] Omega classification' applied to mutants, and is subsequently attacked with concussion beams.
 Franklin repels their attacks.
+It is revealed that Franklin is immortal and will survive billions of years in the future to witness the birth of a new universe alongside Galactus.